Your cookie preferences

 Who is my gas or electricity supplier?

 Not sure who your energy supplier is?
-Don't panic, there are a number of ways that you can find out which supplier you're with and whether you're getting a good deal.
+Don't panic - there are several ways you can find out which supplier you're with.

 Share this guide